Why DIY isn't always the best answer for broken glasses

 Two pairs of lined bifocals and an exam cost $99.95.
-Add UV protection, scratch resistance, tinting (optional), plus a one-year Product Protection Plan, for $69—bringing the total to $168.95.
+Add UV protection, scratch resistance, tinting (optional), plus a one-year Product Protection Plan for an additional fee.

 Book an eye exam (or three).
 The best thing you can do for your eyes is keep up on your annual eye exams, says Dr. Paul-Blanc.
 Beyond catching vision problems, these regular checkups can also pick up changes in your eye tissues, blood vessels, and nerves that may signal high blood pressure or other health problems.

 At America’s Best, exams are free when you select any 2 pairs of eyeglasses.
 A contact lens eye exam is $89.
 Or join the Eyecare Club for $99 to get 3 years of eye exams (up to 2 per year), plus a 10% discount on contact lenses, glasses, and accessories.
 (The Eyecare Club is not available in California; click here for details about ways to save through the America’s Best Vision Plan for California Residents.)

 Gain peace of mind with your child's eyeglasses.
 Let’s face it: Kids tend to break their glasses—a lot.
 Lucky you, the children's eyeglasses at America's Best are outfitted with flexible frames and polycarbonate lenses, which are sturdier than traditional plastic lenses and have built-in UV protection, says Dr. Czirr.

 That means there’s one less thing to worry about when they suit up for a team sport or decide to turn your backyard into an American Ninja Warrior course.